reruo321/OS-Self-Study/_Appendix/File System/Link/README.md

 ### 2. Junction
 **Junction(NTFS junction point)** is a pointer to a directory on the local volume.
 It is processed at the server.

+Open CMD, and type this command to create a junction point to directory.

+    mklink /j "YOUR_LINK" "ORIGINAL_DIRECTORY"

 ### 3. Symbolic Link
 **NTFS symbolic link** was introduced in Windows Vista to replace junction points and hard links, to increase compatilibilty with Unix systems.
 Especially POSIX-compliant ones are not files but entries into the inode table.
 Also, while junction is processed at the server, symbolic link is done at the client.

+Open CMD, and type this command to create a symbolic link to a file/directory.

+    :: file
+    mklink "YOUR_LINK" "ORIGINAL_FILE"

+    :: directory
+    mklink /d "YOUR_LINK" "ORIGINAL_DIRECTORY"

 ### 4. Soft Link
 **Soft link** means *junction* in Windows.

 ### 5. Hard Link

+Open CMD, and type this command to create a hard link to a file.

+    mklink /h "YOUR_LINK" "ORIGINAL_FILE"

 ## Linux
 | | Shortcut | Junction | Symbolic Link | Hard Link |